Blakley/Clash/README.md

 ## Dependencies

-You will need to have both `bluestacks5` and `pip` installed on your system and then install the following using pip
+You will need to have both `bluestacks5` and `pip` installed on your system and then install the following using pip.
 ```
 $ pip install cv2
 $ pip install PIL